deadmanoz/warnet-replacement-cycling/README.md

 ### Replacement Cycling 1
 > [!NOTE]
-> This scenario is complete, though more tweaking and guidance around fee-rate configuration is needed.
+> This scenario is still undergoing changes to support additional configuration around fee-rates to allow for
+> experimentation with different fee-rate scenarios.

 The first scenario is motivated by [Riard's original work](https://github.com/ariard/bitcoin/commits/2023-test-mempool) (which is available for reference in this repository at [reference/riard_replacement_cycling_1.py](./reference/riard_replacement_cycling_1.py)).
-It is built around the same low-level mechanics, but is more configurable and perhaps easier to understand.
+It is built around similar low-level mechanics, but is more configurable and perhaps easier to understand to a point.

+The Warnet scenario is based on a network of 3 Bitcoin core nodes with 1 (`Alice`) acting as a miner only and not actively participating in the scenario other than to mine blocks and fund other nodes, and the remaining 2 nodes (`Mallory` and `Bob`) acting as active participants.
+In Riard's original work he uses just 2 nodes (`Alice` and `Bob`) as active participants and uses the MiniWallet construct for funding.

 If comparing to Riard's work, please note the following equivalences:
-- VICTIM: `Alice` (Riard) is equivalent to `Bob` (Warnet)
+- VICTIM: `Alice` (Riard) is equivalent to `Bob` (this scenario)
-- ATTACKER: `Bob` (Riard) is equivalent to `Mallory` (Warnet)
+- ATTACKER: `Bob` (Riard) is equivalent to `Mallory` (this scenario)
-- FUNDS: MiniWallet (Riard) functionality provided by `Alice` (Warnet)
+- FUNDS: MiniWallet (Riard) functionality provided by `Alice` (this scenario)

-This scenario does not use the Lightning Network capabilities of Warnet and simply demonstrates the mechanics of a Replacement Cycling Attack using only Bitcoin Core nodes and (manually created) Lightning Network-like primitives such as channels (2-of-2 multisigs) and HTLC and channel state transactions (such as commitment, timeout and pre-image transactions).
+This scenario does not use the Lightning Network capabilities of Warnet nor does it use a realistic mempool state.
+It simply demonstrates the mechanics of a Replacement Cycling Attack using only Bitcoin Core nodes, manually created Lightning Network-like primitives such as channels (2-of-2 multisigs) and HTLC and channel state transactions (such as commitment, timeout and pre-image transactions) and a very basic mempool state.
 More specifically:
 - Channel openings are simulated using manually created 2-of-2 multisig transactions (as opposed to the interactive and automated channel opening process of Lightning Nodes).
 - Channel closes are simulated using manually created transactions that are similar to commitment transactions.
 - Manually created transactions are used for the timeout and pre-image transactions.
-- The MiniWallet construct is not used as it is not possible to do so.
-The Warnet scenario is based on a network of 3 Bitcoin core nodes with 1 (`Alice`) acting as a miner only and not actively participating in the scenario other than to mine blocks and fund other nodes, and the remaining 2 nodes (`Mallory` and `Bob`) acting as active participants.
-In Riard's original work he uses just 2 nodes (`Alice` and `Bob`) as active participants and uses the MiniWallet construct for funding.
+- "The mempool" is almost always empty so there is no competition for block space and no fee market dynamics.
+- The MiniWallet construct is not used as it is not possible to do so as described above.

 For full details of the scenario, including a step-by-step breakdown of the attack, see the [Replacement Cycling Scenario 1 documentation](./docs/replacement-cycling-1.md).
 The code for this scenario is implemented in [scenarios/replacement_cycling_1.py](./scenarios/replacement_cycling_1.py).